Rali-28/web-portfolio/README.md

   - [ ] TODO: Change picture hero section profile picture of myself

   ##### ABOUT Section
-  - [ ] TODO: Change texts into an introduction of myself include why I wanted to pursue this career
+  - [x] Change texts into an introduction of myself include why I wanted to pursue this career

   ##### PORTFOLIO Section
   - [ ] TODO: Add pictures and links of projects that I created